Onit Documentation

 This layer of security is primarily aimed at administrators, not regular users.

-Using predefined Admin Roles, you can grant users various degrees of administrative privileges which apply to an entire corporation or app.
+Using predefined Admin Roles, you can grant users various degrees of administrative privileges that apply to an entire corporation or app.

-There are five different pre-defined Admin Roles available, each of which is described below (each predefined Admin Role appears in blue in the following table).
+Five predefined Admin Roles are available, each described below (each predefined Admin Role appears in blue in the following table).

 System Administrator App Creator List Administrator API User App Administrator